cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 2

+A

 ****

-## What is the order of processing CSS instructions?
+## 2. What is the order of processing CSS instructions?:no_entry:

 ## (Choose the correct answer).

-### Importance, Specificity, Source order
+Importance, Specificity, Source order

 Specificity, Source order, Importance